jvandijk/zs-oracle-client/README.md

 ## Prerequisite ##

+Patch file is optimized for a 64-bit architecture

 Before executing this patch you should have installed the Oracie Instant Client Basic (http://www.oracle.com/technetwork/database/features/instant-client/linuxx86-64soft-092277.html)

 Patch should be installed as well on your system.